Do the P272 Maximum Demand Meter Changes Affect Your Business

 The legislation allows suppliers to track energy usage for businesses that often have high levels of energy consumption and ensure that these companies now receive more accurate billing.

 Most large non-domestic electricity consumers were issued with Automated Meter Reading (AMR) meters in April 2014.
-ARM meters have the ability to record Half-Hourly (HH or 00) consumption.
-Measuring the HH usage data will more accurately reconcile costs between consumers and suppliers.
+AMR meters can record half hourly (HH or 00) consumption.
+Measuring half hourly usage data will more provide more accurate costs for consumers and suppliers.

-Despite the fact that you pay suppliers for your business electricity, it is actually delivered to your area by the Distributor Network Operator (DNO).
+Even though you pay suppliers for your business electricity, it is actually delivered to your area by the Distributor Network Operator (DNO).
 The data gathered by the P272 changes better inform the DNO of how much energy needs to be supplied to a particular area.
-This also helps suppliers to economically buy electricity from the grid.
+This also helps suppliers to buy electricity from the grid economically.

-With a better understanding of energy usage, customers now have the knowledge to reduce their overall commercial electricity costs by using energy more effectively during off-peak times.
+With a better understanding of energy usage, customers now have the power to reduce their overall commercial electricity costs by using energy more effectively during off-peak times.

 If your business currently uses a 05-08 meter, you may be subjected to extra charges when you switch to a half-hour supply.
 This is due to suppliers needing more time and resources to record and process your energy usage.